joshgerdes/jekyll-uno/_drafts/microsoft-azure-high-level-scaffold.md

 ### Tagging Baselines

-Tag at the Resource Group level and then have an Azure policy implemented which tags the resources in that Resource Group with the appropriate tags.
+Tag at the Resource Group level and then have an Azure policy implemented that tags the resources in that Resource Group with the appropriate tags.

 | Tag Name | Value | Tag Type | Description | Example |
 | --- | --- | --- | --- | --- |